JonathanAhrenkiel-Frellsen/paint-and-draw/README.md

 ### :clipboard: Requirements

-This program was written in Python 3, using the Tkinter and Turtle libraries.
+This program was written in `Python 3`, using the `Tkinter` and `Turtle` libraries.
 Thus, you'll need all of them to make it work.

 ### :rocket: Launching/Executing